enterprise mobility management (EMM)

 These are just some of the challenges associated with EMM tools that organizations should consider when evaluating potential options for their mobility needs.
 However, these challenges can be successfully addressed and overcome with the proper implementation and management strategy.
 By clearly understanding what the organization needs from an EMM tool and properly training users on how to use it, companies can ensure they get the most out of their investment.

 How EMM has evolved

-As more organizations embraced enterprise mobility, vendors started to productize EMM, usually by adding MAM or MCM features to their MDM products.
+As more organizations embraced enterprise mobility, vendors started creating what would become EMM by adding MAM or MCM features to their MDM products.
 An enterprise app store or other self-service portal for application delivery and deployment is also a common component of EMM software.

 Microsoft built MDM APIs into Windows 10, which opened the door for EMM software to manage PCs in the same way it manages smartphones and tablets.
-Apple also allows its MacOS desktops and laptops to be managed in this fashion.
-All major EMM vendors support this functionality, marking a market shift from EMM to UEM.
-UEM can manage a variety of endpoints, including internet of things (IoT) devices, wearables and tablets.
+Apple also allows its macOS desktops and laptops to be managed this way.
+Now that all major EMM vendors support this functionality, the market has shifted from EMM to UEM, which can manage a variety of endpoints, including internet of things devices, wearables and tablets.

 Today, most EMM vendors have rebranded into UEM vendors.
-Citrix, for example, renamed its EMM product, XenMobile, to Citrix Endpoint Management.
-Vendors such as Citrix and VMware are also incorporating UEM components into digital workspace offerings.
+Vendors like Microsoft and VMware also incorporate UEM components into digital workspace offerings.
 Digital workspaces aim to unify the end-user experience even further by bringing applications, virtual desktops, mobile devices and more onto one platform.